 I’ll address cleaning the interiors of windows and mirrors next time.

 A summary of supplies I mention in the video:

 2 squirt bottles: One with ½ tsp.
 (7.5 mL) of Sal Suds diluted in a quart (1 L) of water.
 The other with pure club soda or half vinegar/half water.

 2 microfiber cloths: sold least expensively in the car washing section

 1 high quality squeegee: you get what you pay for – buy the good one.

 Other options: Use Dr. Bronner’s Castile soap in place of Sal Suds, if you prefer.
-Dilute 1 Tbsp. of Castile soap in a quart of water for your squirt bottle.
-Vinegar can be used in the place of Club Soda.
+Dilute 1 Tbsp.
+(15 mL) of Castile soap in a quart (1 L) of water for your squirt bottle.
+Half water/half vinegar can be used in the place of Club Soda.